pantor/frankx/README.md

 ## Documentation

-An auto-generated documentation can be found at [https://pantor.github.io/frankx/](https://pantor.github.io/frankx/).
-Moreover, there are multiple examples for both C++ and Python in the [examples](https://github.com/pantor/frankx/tree/master/examples) directory.
-We will add a more detailed documentation once frankx reaches v1.0.
+An auto-generated documentation can be found at [https://pantor.github.io/franky/](https://pantor.github.io/franky/).
+Moreover, there are multiple examples for both C++ and Python in the [examples](https://github.com/pantor/franky/tree/master/examples) directory.
+We will add a more detailed documentation once franky reaches v1.0.

 ## Development

-Frankx is written in C++17 and Python3.7.
+Franky is written in C++17 and Python3.7.
 It is currently tested against following versions

 - Eigen v3.3.7
 - Libfranka v0.9.0